Why SQL Server backup failed?

 When your SQL Server backup failed with the error "Operating system error 5 (Access is denied.)", this usually means you are not authorized to write data to the destination path.
 Then you can troubleshoot the following causes one by one:

 - Your login account of MSSQL does not has full permissions to the target directory.

 - There’s already a backup file of the same name on the target directory, and it’s read-only.

 Fix 1 - Give full control to your SQL login account

-To fix this error, first you can find your target folder, right-click on it and select Properties > Security to see the Group or usernames.
+To fix this SQL Server backup failed access denied, first you can find your target folder, right-click on it and select Properties > Security to see the Group or usernames.

 If the account you log SQL Server on is not listed here, or it only has limited permissions for this folder, this should be the reason for your SQL backup failure.
 And to fix it, you should provide full control (or at least write permission) to this account.